RIEEE-LINGO/LINGO-API-Server/README.md

 # Starting the API Server

 To start the API server, you first need to set the environment variable used by the server to find the database.
+If this is not done, the system will fall back on the SQLite debug database mentioned above.

-On Windows, you would set this using the `SET` command, while you would use the `export` command on a Mac or Linux machine:
+On Windows, you would set
+this using the `SET` command, while you would use the `export` command on a Mac or Linux machine:
 ```